Nice To E-Meet You!

 But how did Google see this article in full and manage to promote it as the first result?

-It’s all about the work of web crawlers.
+It’s all about the work of a web crawler.
 These search engine bots crawl web pages, indexing content.
 But there’s a twist when it comes to paywalled content.
 While a regular user may land on a page with a hard paywall, web crawlers get full access to the article so that it can be indexed.

 Some publishers even go the extra mile by providing a limited number of articles for free to search engines for indexing purposes.
 Not only can this help with search engine optimization, but it also benefits users in search of specific content.